Welcome to the culture book, the book about us at Thatsup!

 Six weeks holiday is a perk that many of us appreciate, even if it means that we must be a little bit more available on Slack outside of work than we normally would be.
 Do you want even more holiday?
 We often have the opportunity to take an extra week of unpaid leave.

-Very few that start working at Thatsup have demands or thoughts about pension.
+Very few people who start working at Thatsup have demands or thoughts about pension.
 Everyone should!
 Your occupational pension is for most people the difference between having a poor or a rich life when you get old, if you’re not really good at saving yourself.
 The average public pension (that everyone gets that works and pays tax) was SEK 11 791 before(!) tax in 2016.
 So that’s what you’re supposed to survive on if you don’t have any private savings or occupational pension.

 An occupational pension of SEK 1500/month from an age of 28 to 70 (most of us will probably work this long) with an average return of 7%/year results in approx. SEK 5 million.